diginov/craft-sentry-logger/README.md

 ### `anonymous`

-This parameter is a boolean that indicates whether this log target will hide sensitive visitor and user data.
+This parameter is a boolean that indicates whether this log target will NOT send sensitive visitor and user data to Sentry.

 ### `dsn`